 The definition below helped me see and practice jtbd more clearly.
 I’d love to hear your thoughts in the comments below.

 A job to be done is the instantiation of an unmet need or want (in response to a trigger).

 Notes: One could argue that you could simplify this further: A job is an unmet need or want.
 This isn’t as actionable a definition.
-What differentiates a job from a job to be done is the time-boxed sense of urgency that a trigger creates towards fulfilling an unmet need or want.
-In other words, jobs could be aspirational nice to haves.
+What differentiates a job from a job to be done is the time-boxed sense of urgency that a trigger creates toward fulfilling an unmet need or want.
+In other words, jobs could be aspirational nice-to-haves.
 Jobs-to-be-done, on the other hand, signal action.

-We encounter triggering events throughout the day which means we encounter jobs to be done throughout the day too.
+We encounter triggering events throughout the day, which means we encounter jobs to be done throughout the day.

-- It’s 7:36 pm and my stomach is grumbling and it’s my wife’s birthday.
+- It’s 7:36 pm, my stomach is grumbling, and it’s my wife’s birthday.
 I want to take her to a fancy restaurant.

 Triggers are what define the context that shapes the job to be done.

-Habits define what we do most of the times
+Habits define what we do most of the time.

-Having to find new solutions for every trigger we encounter would generate too much cognitive load so we rely on existing alternatives most of the times (like where to eat lunch).
+Having to find new solutions for every trigger we encounter would generate too much cognitive load, so we rely on existing alternatives most of the time (like where to eat lunch).

-Notes: Some jtbd practitioners focus jtbd solely around the hiring and firing of products which implies buying or switching.
+Notes: Some jtbd practitioners focus jtbd solely on the hiring and firing of products which implies buying or switching.
 I decouple a jtbd from a switch or a purchase.
 In other words, hiring doesn’t require switching.
-One could simply be reusing a previously purchased product to get a job done.
+One could reuse a previously purchased product to get a job done.